-The child’s lawyer should decide whether to call the child as a witness, although the lawyer is bound by the wishes of a child capable of considered judgment.
-The decision should consider the child's need or desire to testify, the necessity of the child's direct testimony, the availability of other evidence or hearsay exceptions which may substitute for direct testimony by the child, the child's developmental ability to provide direct testimony and withstand possible cross-examination, and any repercussions of testifying, including but not limited to the possible emotional and psychological effect of testifying on the child and on the possible reunification of the family.
+The child’s lawyer should decide whether to call the child client as a witness, although the child’s lawyer is bound by the wishes of a child client capable of considered judgment.
+The decision should consider the child client's need or desire to testify, the necessity of the child client's direct testimony, the availability of other evidence or hearsay exceptions which may substitute for direct testimony by the child client, the child client's developmental ability to provide direct testimony and withstand possible cross-examination, and any repercussions of testifying, including but not limited to the possible emotional and psychological effect of testifying on the child client and on the possible reunification of the family.

 Action:

-The child’s lawyer must be familiar with the current law and empirical knowledge about children's competency, memory and suggestibility and, where appropriate, attempt to establish the competency and reliability of the child.
+The child’s lawyer must be familiar with the current law and empirical knowledge about children client's competency, memory and suggestibility and, where appropriate, attempt to establish the competency and reliability of the child client.

 Commentary:

-There is no minimum age below which a child is automatically incompetent to testify.
-To testify as a witness, the child must have the capacity to observe, adequate intelligence, adequate memory, ability to communicate, an awareness of the difference between telling truth and falsehood and understand that she or he must tell the truth as a witness.
-The court should make the determination of the child client’s competency as a witness under the applicable rules of evidence prior to the child’s testimony.
-If necessary, the child’s lawyer should present expert testimony to establish competency or reliability or to rehabilitate any impeachment of the child on those bases.
+There is no minimum age below which a child client is automatically incompetent to testify.
+To testify as a witness, the child client must have the capacity to observe, adequate intelligence, adequate memory, ability to communicate, an awareness of the difference between telling truth and falsehood and understand that she or he must tell the truth as a witness.
+The court should make the determination of the child client’s competency as a witness under the applicable rules of evidence prior to the child client’s testimony.
+If necessary, the child’s lawyer should present expert testimony to establish competency or reliability or to rehabilitate any impeachment of the child client on those bases.

 While testifying is undoubtedly traumatic for many children, it is therapeutic and empowering for others.
-The child’s lawyer should take all reasonable steps to reduce the likelihood of the child being traumatized from testifying.
-The decision about the child's testifying must be made based on the individual child client’s abilities, circumstances and need for the child’s testimony.
-If the child has a therapist, he or she should be consulted both with respect to the decision itself and assistance with preparing the child to testify.
+The child’s lawyer should take all reasonable steps to reduce the likelihood of the child client being traumatized from testifying.
+The decision about the child client's testifying must be made based on the individual child client’s abilities, circumstances and need for the child client’s testimony.
+If the child client has a therapist, he or she should be consulted both with respect to the decision itself and assistance with preparing the child client to testify.

-If the child does not wish to testify or would be harmed by being forced to testify, the child’s lawyer should seek a stipulation of the parties not to call the child as a witness or file a motion pursuant to ORS 419B.310 to take the testimony of the child outside the presence of the parent(s) and other parties.
+If the child client does not wish to testify or would be harmed by being forced to testify, the child’s lawyer should seek a stipulation of the parties not to call the child client as a witness or file a motion pursuant to ORS 419B.310 to take the testimony of the child client outside the presence of the parent(s) and other parties.

 Action:

-The child’s lawyer should prepare the child to testify and seek to minimize any harm that testifying will cause to the child.
+The child’s lawyer should prepare the child client to testify and seek to minimize any harm that testifying will cause to the child client.

 Commentary:

-Unlike a criminal proceeding or delinquency proceeding, the child can be called as a witness by any other party to the proceeding.
-Thus, regardless of the child’s desire to testify, he or she may be called as a witness by another party to the proceeding.
-The child’s lawyer needs to be aware of the potential that the child will be called as a witness and take steps necessary to prepare the child as a witness.
+Unlike a criminal proceeding or delinquency proceeding, the child client can be called as a witness by any other party to the proceeding.
+Thus, regardless of the child client’s desire to testify, he or she may be called as a witness by another party to the proceeding.
+The child’s lawyer needs to be aware of the potential that the child client will be called as a witness and take steps necessary to prepare the child client as a witness.

-The child’s lawyer's preparation of the child to testify should include attention to the child's developmental needs and abilities, as well as to accommodations which should be made by the court and other lawyers including the necessity of filing a motion pursuant to ORS 419B.310 to take the child’s testimony outside the parents’ presence.
+The child’s lawyer's preparation of the child client to testify should include attention to the child client's developmental needs and abilities, as well as to accommodations which should be made by the court and other lawyers including the necessity of filing a motion pursuant to ORS 419B.310 to take the child client’s testimony outside the parents’ presence.